 If you know of someone in this situation, a man caught in addictions, whether alcohol, drugs, gambling or pornography, let them know there is help.
 It’s hard for most men to imagine that they can find a place to unpack their fears, to unpack the past traumas, and to begin the process of healing through professional counseling.

 Addictions counseling seeks to help men move forward in creating honest and supportive friendships- with other men who themselves are emotionally mature and trustworthy.

 This dynamic, of becoming more vulnerable, fosters greater intimacy with those whom we love.

-Addictions are powerful, yet destructive.
+Addictions to drugs, alcohol, gambling, and other substances or activities are powerful, yet destructive.
 They have built-in rewards and immediate results that make them hard to break.
-Steven Unruh works with individuals with addictions on a weekly basis.
+Steven Unruh works with individuals with addictions in Los Angeles and Ventura County on a weekly basis.